-So, as is my solemn, tireless way, I’ve decided to lay down some of the more obvious, non-debatable wine tasting tenets that should be strictly adhered to, lest some desperate wino sees fit to spit an especially nasty port onto your vintage tweed jacket.
+As is my solemn, tireless way, I’ve laid down some of the more obvious, non-debatable wine tasting etiquette tenets that should be strictly adhered to, lest some desperate wino sees fit to spit an especially nasty port onto your vintage tweed jacket.

 • Get your pour, then get the frig out of the way.
 This couldn’t possibly be any simpler.
 Would you stand between a starving lion and a wounded zebra?
 Of course not.
 You’d be eviscerated, then picked over by hyenas.
 Planting yourself front and center at a tasting table is no less dangerous when there’s eight very thirsty people stacked up behind you.

 • Don’t line jump.
 You will be publicly lectured to, I don’t care what form of undiagnosed Asperger’s you have.